shubhangmall/ML-Students-Grade-Predictor/README.md

   * [Technologies Used](#technologies-used)

 ## Introduction
-This Machine Learning system aims to predict student's grades using linear regression (supervised learning).
+This Machine Learning system aims to predict student's grades using linear regression (supervised learning).<br/>
-The idea behind this analysis is to accuratly predict a student's final grade by their studying hours.
+The idea behind this analysis is to accuratly predict a student's final grade by their studying hours.<br/>
 The algorithm takes 80% of the dataset for training and 20% for testing, before calculating the coefficients of its hypothesis function.<br/>

 ## Screenshot